 Stretchers, to help evacuate and carry persons with severe mobility restrictions or people injured in the disaster.

-Wheelchairs, crutches and walking frames, to support self-evacuation by persons with mobility impairments and for people who have been injured
+Wheelchairs, crutches and walking frames, to support self-evacuation by persons with mobility difficulties and for people who have been injured.